midgardproject/midgardproject.github.com/midgard2/_posts/2012-05-16-php_extension.md

     midgard.engine On
     midgard.configuration_file "/absolute/path/to/configuration"

-'midgard.http' directive set to Off disables opening new multiple connections implicitly when php module is loaded, but allows to register all classes found in share directory defined in configuration and establish only one connection for given config file.
+`midgard.http` directive set to Off disables opening new multiple connections implicitly when php module is loaded, but allows to register all classes found in share directory defined in configuration and establish only one connection for given config file.